The New 70% Rule for Germany: What Indian Students Need to Know (2026 Update)

 - Apply Early: If you have already graduated with between 50% and 69% and want to study in Germany, apply for your APS immediately.
 Any application submitted before March 15, 2026, is exempt from the new rule.

 - Does this affect Masters?
-Generally, no. This specific update focuses on undergraduate pathways.
+Generally, no — use our German grade converter to see your Bachelor's CGPA on the German 1.0–4.0 scale.
+This specific update focuses on undergraduate pathways.
 Master's applicants are evaluated primarily on their Bachelor's CGPA.

 Final Thoughts